• Skip to primary navigation

 Nothing would ruin the festivities more than an emergency trip to the vet.
 So, Dr. Amber Karwacki, a Heart + Paw veterinarian, offers Thanksgiving safety tips to protect your dog.

 Karwacki urges dog parents to be cautious when decorating with traditional fall plants.
-Some can be toxic for dogs, like Autumn Crocus, Chrysanthemums (also known as mums), and acorns from oak trees.
+Some, like Autumn Crocus, Chrysanthemums (also known as mums), and oak tree acorns, can be toxic for dogs.

-Contact your vet immediately if you think your dog chewed on one of these plants.
+Contact your vet immediately if your dog chews on one of these plants.

 To be safe, decorate with tiny pumpkins or pine cones and keep them out of your dog’s reach.